Dry embossing is yet another easy technique for you to achieve on your cards and the results can be really amazing.

 It can also be done free hand or with the aid of a light box, which allows the image to show through the paper that you wish to emboss.

-My chosen method is to use boards especially made for the job.
+Another method is to use boards especially made for the job.

 There is no mess, you don't need a power source and they are easy to use.